 The GE Gas Power Product Cybersecurity White Paper contains a concise summary of our committment to integrating security throughout the life cycle of each of our products, from inception to end-of-life.

-You can also view a summary of the various areas of the GE Gas Power Product Cybersecurity Program in the sections below.
+You can also view a summary of the various areas of the GE Gas Power Product Cybersecurity Program below.

 GE Gas Power has established a product security program driven by and tied to the NIST Framework for Improving Critical Infrastructure Cybersecurity (Version 1.1) and incorporates other leading industry practices, including NERC CIP, ISO 27001/2, IEC 62443, and NIS.
 The program is focused on reducing the cybersecurity risk associated with cyber applicable products, enabling GE Gas Power to be vigilant towards emerging threats and continuously improve cybersecurity early on and throughout the product development lifecycle.
 To accomplish this, GE Gas Power has established key areas of a product security program from a programmatic level, including, but not limited to, designating Product Security Leads (PSL), a defined product security program framework, a well-structured governance model, and product-level security controls (e.g., remote access, access management, logging and monitoring).